Enforce the Law

 What can you do with a criminal justice degree?

 - Conservation officer

 - Juvenile counselor

 Take a closer look at the classes you will take in the criminal justice catalog.

 Nothing can replace learning the justice system firsthand.
 By taking part in an internship, you’ll expand your hiring potential and earn valuable working experience.
 Take advantage of our many connections in the field of criminal justice.
-Let your adviser or the Center for Talent Development know you’re interested, and we’ll help you find an internship that’s right for you.
+Let your adviser or the Academic and Career Services Center know you’re interested, and we’ll help you find an internship that’s right for you.

 Take a look at some of the organizations our students have interned with in the past.